jruillier/subtilemetry/README.md

 Cons :
 - ❌ Text only gauges

-# Apps that burn telemetry gauges
+# Alternatively : Apps that burn telemetry gauges

 To visualize those valuable informations, you can add overly gauges using specialized apps :
 - https://goprotelemetryextractor.com/telemetry-overlay-gps-video-sensors (paid)